Skip to main content

 Emmy Noether Research Group leader

-Ben obtained his PhD from SOAS, London in 2016, and has since worked as a postdoc at the University of Freiburg and as an anchor fellow for the Young Academy for Sustainability Research at FRIAS.
-In his research he focuses on authoritarian practices, 'democracy promotion' interventions and the political economy of renewables in the MENA.
+Ben obtained his PhD from SOAS, London in 2016, and has since worked as a postdoc at the University of Freiburg and as a fellow for the Young Academy for Sustainability Research at FRIAS.
+In his research, he focuses on authoritarian practices, 'democracy promotion' and the political economy of renewables in the MENA.
 He is author of Promoting Democracy, Reinforcing Authoritarianism?
 US and European Policy in Jordan (CUP, 2019).

 Charlotte Mueller